PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/pipeline/paas-ta-container-platform-pipeline-service-guide-v1.2.md

 ## <div id='4'>4.
 Container Platform Pipeline Service Broker
 When installing as a container platform PaaS-TA service pipeline, brokers must be registered to interwork the container platform pipeline service deployed to CF and Kubernetes.
-If you register and disclose the service through the PaaS-TA operator portal, you can apply for and use the service through the PaaS-TA user portal..
+If you register and disclose the service through the PaaS-TA operator portal, you can apply for and use the service through the PaaS-TA user portal.

 ## <div id='4.1'>4.1.
 Container Platform Pipeline User Authentication Service Configuration
-To use the container platform pipeline as a service, **user authentication service** configuration must be performed in advance.<br>
+To use the container platform pipeline as a service, the **user authentication service** configuration must be performed in advance.<br>
 Refer to the guide below for configuring the user authentication service.
 > [User Authentication Service Configuration](../container-platform-portal/paas-ta-container-platform-portal-deployment-service-guide-v1.2.md#4)
 When configuring the container platform portal user authentication service, it also gets applied to the pipeline.